lfit/itpol/protecting-code-integrity.md

 ##### Primary identity

-An identity is basically in the same format as the "From" field in emails:
+Identities are strings using the same format as the "From" field in emails:

     Alice Engineer <alice.engineer@example.org>